Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_exercise.md

 At the end of the exercise you find a section with hints and remarks.
 Make sure to check this section.

-Deadline: **Thursday, December 15th, 2022, 9:00**
+Deadline: **Wednesday, December 4th, 2024, 09:00**

 ## Creation of a Spack Package

 We want to package the [Spack example code on GitHub](https://github.com/Simulation-Software-Engineering/spack-exercise).
-It is an adapted version of the previous week's exercise again.
+It is an adapted version of the last week's exercise.
 The `deal.ii` dependency has been removed as compiling `deal.ii` from scratch takes too long.
 Additionally, several releases with different dependencies have been added.
 The code in the repository creates an executable that is called `spackexample`.
 It also creates a library  `libspackexamplelib` (what a name) which is needed to run `spackexample`.

 The default name of your Spack package is `spack-exercise`.
 The Spack package should create the executable `spackexample` and the corresponding library `libspackexamplelib` mentioned above.
 Under normal circumstances you do not need to edit the CMake configuration for this exercise.